wfishell/Databases-Project-1/README.md

 # Databases-Project-1
-A web application for sharing, creating, and joining projects
+This is a web application for sharing, joining and creating projects.
+Users can create their own projects join other users projects, search for projects and create events, posts and interact with posts similar to a facebook group.